hanc0035/Winix/Assignment 3.md

 ### 10) Update your test plan for any completed services or features.
 Include your updated test plan in this document.

+Most services are not completed but in progress while conducting the configuration test plan.
+The ADDS is installed

 ### 11) Are there any potential hurdles that your team can foresee at this point in the project?